My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-With Britain being much smaller than America there’s only 2,173 miles of Motorway in England.
-However, the entire motorway network is under constant surveillance from 1,750 live CCTV motorway traffic cameras, and other clever technology.
+With Britain being much smaller than America there are only 2,173 miles of Motorway in England.
+However, the entire motorway network is under constant surveillance from 1,750 live CCTV motorway traffic cameras and other clever technology.

 The motorway network connects all the major towns and cities together.
-Motorways run through the centre of cities; giving the driver the option to either carry straight on without stopping or slowing, or to take the slip road (junction) to the city centre.
-The exception being the M25 which is a glorified 117 mile long ring road encircling London.
+Motorways run through the centre of cities; giving the driver the option to either carry straight on without stopping or slowing or to take the slip road (junction) to the city centre.
+The exception is the M25 which is a glorified 117-mile long ring road encircling London.

-A Roads can be either one or two lanes in each direction; largely (but not always) dependant on density of traffic flow.
+A Roads can be either one or two lanes in each direction; largely (but not always) dependent on density of traffic flow.

-The main purposes of dual carriageways is to:-
+The main purposes of dual carriageways are to:

 - As a ring road around the outskirts of cities and towns.